 - For current international students, applications must be submitted by January 31 for the following year.

-- For new students, applications must be submitted by May 1 for the fall semester and November 1 for the spring semester.
+- For new students, scholarship applications must be submitted by May 1 for the fall semester and November 1 for the spring semester.
 After May 1, the amount of aid awarded is determined by the remaining funds available.
 All aid granted is based on the availability of funds.The Financial Aid application becomes available after an application for admission has been received by the Admissions Office.
+Applicants must have been fully approved by the Admissions Committee by April 15 for consideration.

 - For new international students, applications must be submitted by January 15 for the following year.
 In general, because of the very limited availability of financial aid, alternate means of support should be explored.
 Applications for international financial aid cannot be considered until an applicant has been granted acceptance to the seminary.